Reviews

 55) Once the OS boot has completed, locate and tap the settings button in the lower left corner of the screen.

-56) In the settings menu, locate and tap the calibrate icon, which will look like an up and down pointing triangles on top of each other, and should be located in the top center settings menu location.
+56) In the settings menu, locate and tap the calibrate icon, which looks like up and down pointing triangles on top of each other.
+It should be in the top center settings menu location.

-57) The calibrate screen will now be displayed.
-The hotend offset (meaning the extruder nozzle height) will likely default to +0.1 if you purchased a pre-assembled kit.
-Either way, if the first test print tore the blue print bed tape, then tap the up button so that the hotend offset is one or two tenths higher.
+57) The calibrate screen will now show up.
+The hotend offset (basically the extruder nozzle height) will probably default to +0.1 if you got a pre-assembled kit.
+Either way, if the first test print tore the tape, tap the up button to raise the hotend offset one or two tenths higher.

 58) Locate and tap the yellow SAVE button at the bottom of this screen.